-Interested graduate students must interview with the director, submit a writing sample and statement of interest and supply references who can attest to the applicant’s qualifications.
-Successful applicants must attend an orientation workshop, participate in the center’s mentoring program and attend weekly staff development meetings.
+Graduate students interested in Writing Center work should contact the director.
+The active application process includes an interview with the director, submitting a writing sample and statement of interest, and supplying references who can attest to the applicant’s qualifications.
+Successful applicants must attend an orientation workshop, participate in the Center’s mentoring program, and attend weekly staff development meetings.

 About Our Work